Cowboy Bebop: Production

-Cowboy Bebop was developed by animation studio Sunrise and created by Hajime Yatate, the well-known pseudonym for the collective contributions of Sunrise's animation staff.
+Cowboy Bebop was created and developed by animation studio Sunrise and Hajime Yatate, the well-known pseudonym for the collective contributions of Sunrise's animation staff.
 The leader of the series' creative team was director Shinichirō Watanabe, most notable at the time for directing Macross Plus and Mobile Suit Gundam 0083: Stardust Memory.
 Other leading members of Sunrise's creative team were screenwriter Keiko Nobumoto, character designer Toshihiro Kawamoto, mechanical art designer Kimitoshi Yamane, composer Yoko Kanno, and producers Masahiko Minami and Yoshiyuki Takei.
 Most of them had previously worked together, in addition to having credits on other popular anime titles.
 Nobumoto had scripted Macross Plus, Kawamoto had designed the characters for Gundam, and Kanno had composed the music for Macross Plus and The Vision of Escaflowne.
 Yamane had not worked with Watanabe yet, but his credits in anime included Bubblegum Crisis and The Vision of Escaflowne.
 Minami joined the project as he wanted to do something different from his previous work on mecha anime.

 Concept

 Cowboy Bebop was Watanabe's first project as solo director, as he had been co-director in his previous works.
-His original concept was for a movie, and during production he treated each episode as a miniature movie.
-His main inspiration for Cowboy Bebop was Lupin III, a crime anime series focusing on the exploits of the series' titular character.
+His original concept was for a film, and during production he treated each episode as a miniature movie.
+His main inspiration for Cowboy Bebop was the first series of the anime Lupin III, a crime drama focusing on the exploits of the series' titular character.
 When developing the series' story, Watanabe began by creating the characters first.
 He explained, "the first image that occurred to me was one of Spike, and from there I tried to build a story around him, trying to make him cool."
-While the original dialogue of the series was kept clean to avoid any profanities, its level of sophistication was made appropriate to adults in a criminal environment.
+While the original dialogue of the series avoided any profanities, its level of sophistication was made appropriate to adults in a criminal environment.
 Watanabe described Cowboy Bebop as "80% serious story and 20% humorous touch".
 The comical episodes were harder for the team to write than the serious ones, and though several events in them seemed random, they were carefully planned in advance.
 Watanabe conceived the series' ending early on, and each episode involving Spike and Vicious was meant to foreshadow their final confrontation.
 Some of the staff were unhappy about this approach as a continuation of the series would be difficult.
 While he considered altering the ending, he eventually settled with his original idea.
-The reason for creating the ending was that Watanabe did not want the series to become like Star Trek, with him being tied to doing it for years.
+The reason for the ending was that Watanabe did not want the series to become like Star Trek, with him being tied to doing it for years.